binayjy8/MINIPROJECT/README.md

-This App is based on the Airbnb website basically application will general and the best hotel with facilit
+This App is based on the Airbnb website basically application will general and the best hotel with facility